atomx1100/cyberpedia/xrd.md

 * what does the x-rays are diffracted from in xrd? (the planes, the unit cell?)

 * what causes peak broadening?
+* what peaks associated with the planes that are measured must have to do with the penetration depth and the transmission/reflectivity

+* understand the relation between xrd, planes of the crystal and unit cell

 * is the role of the optics to bring the x-ray beam closer to its ideal case?